 I’m still in pajamas.

 I ate two chocolate chip cookies for breakfast with the same cup of coffee I have reheated at least a dozen times.

 I’m on my third La Croix.

-This is so reminiscent of my drunk days - yet, the differences are obvious:
+This is so reminiscent of my drunk days.

 The laundry is in survival mode as I consistently prevent this virus from spreading in our home; this is also known as adulting; keeping up on the chores at hand.

 My now salt and pepper, naturally curly hair is air-drying because I have no schedule; not because I am already intoxicated at 9:00 AM and perpetually tardy.

 My skin-care routine is stream-lined; not non-existent due to my hungover neglect.

 My dog groomer is on hiatus along with the rest of the world as we know it.

 I ate two chocolate chip cookies for breakfast with the same cup of coffee I have reheated at least a dozen times.
 Indulgent at best and a cognizant choice; rather than out of the necessity of a stomach primer; a coating for morning chardonnay.